This page provides answers to the following questions:

 alien registration card (if applicable)

-the name and address of every employer you've worked for in the past 18 months
+the name, address, and phone number of every employer you've worked for in the past 18 months, whether full-time, part-time, temporary, or for cash.

-You should be clear and concise in explaining why you are no longer employed.
+During the application process, you will be asked a series of questions concerning why you left your previous employment.
+When explaining why you are no longer employed, you should be as clear and concise as possible.
 For example, state that you misunderstood directions, if you did.
 If you made a mistake, say so.
 Inform the office if you tried to avoid the mistake or rule infraction cited by your employer, and how you (or your union) tried to address the situation.
 Make sure that you inform the unemployment office if you deny the reasons set out by your former employer for your termination.

 You may also be asked more detailed questions about how you became unemployed by a representative of the unemployment insurance system.
 It is important to be honest when you answer those questions.
-If the government agency determines that you lied during your application for UI benefits, you may be penalized up to and including criminal penalties.
+UI benefits are routinely audited by state government agencies to ensure proper accordance with federal law.
+If the government agency determines that you lied or made misrepresentations during your application for UI benefits, you may be penalized up to and including criminal penalties.

-Generally yes, but there are exceptions.
-In most cases, you will want to apply soon after you lose your job.
+Most states require that you apply for benefits immediately after you lose your job, as your eligibility begins the week in which you file your claim.
+Claims start on the Sunday of the week an Unemployment Insurance application is submitted; so begin sooner rather than later.
 Generally, if you delay in applying for UI benefits, you will not be allowed to receive benefits for the time prior to your application, even if you would have been eligible for benefits during that time.

 In certain circumstances, however, you may want to wait to apply for UI benefits.
 Here are some of the reasons you might be better off waiting to apply for benefits: